cs100/template-lab-x-github-actions/README.md

 ```
 Your workflow will now run every time you *push* or make a *pull request* to your **main** branch only.
 These are the *triggering events*.

-Now let's look at *what* will be done on each of those *triggering events*:
+Now let's look at *what* will be done on each of those *triggering events*.
+Continue copying the lines below in your main.yml file:
 ```
 # A workflow run is made up of one or more jobs that can run sequentially or in parallel
 jobs: